 It drives profitability

 On top of that, Gallup research tells us that companies with a highly engaged workforce are 21% more profitable due to increased productivity.
-Your organisation’s bottom line will also be positively impacted.
-To put it simply, reward and recognition have a desirable ROI.
+Your organisation’s bottom line will also be positively impacted through reward and recognition in the workplace.